-- Project proponent, developers/management team, local team onsite: The audit team confirms the roles and responsibilities of each stakeholder involved in the project through the interviews, and review documentation that includes the contractual process between the parts. - Project boundaries: GIS data serves as the primary source for assessing spatial limits.
+- Project proponent, developers/management team, local team onsite: The audit team confirms the roles and responsibilities of each stakeholder involved in the project through the interviews, and review documentation that includes the contractual process between the parts (See section 4 of this report). - Project boundaries: GIS data serves as the primary source for assessing spatial limits (3).
 During the onsite visit, the audit team toured the project area and corroborated the boundaries using GPS (Garmin) and other tools such as Avenza and Orux apps.
-The team checked points in relevant locations, verified land cover, and assessed project stratification. - Ownership and rights over carbon: The audit team evaluates the legal documentation that support the rights over carbon, and the tenure land. - Methodology used and deviations: Through the assessment of the GHG data, the audit team confirmed if there are deviations of the methodology. - Assessment of uncertainty and conservative approach: The audit team evaluated the procedure to applicability of MRV tool and the applicable methodology (See Section 6.2.4). - Permanence and Risk Management: The audit team confirmed that the Project Holder identified the potential risk, and the adequate mitigation measures, through the methodology risks knowledge (See Section 6.2.5 of this report).
-Likewise, verified that mechanism for managing of the risk leakage. - Carbon calculations: GHG mitigation goals, results of the monitoring period. - Monitoring plan for quantification and monitoring of GHG emissions removal: Includes the assessment of monitoring procedures, monitoring team, and equipment, through the replication of procedures and use of equipment during on-site visit. - Internal quality control: The audit team corroborates the controls established to detect and correct any errors or omissions in monitoring parameters.
-This process is confirmed by recalculating and verifying equations in the calculation file, evaluating the quality and safety of information, and assessing procedures during the on-site visit. - Stakeholder's consultation: Through the interviews with the stakeholders.
-The audit team made interviews with local government, local environmental entity, workers, and developer project (See section 4.3 of this report). - Compliance with national legislation: Through the review of the legal framework applicable, and interviews with the local entities. - Sustainable Development Goals: The assessment was made according to the implementation activities of the monitoring plan. - Sustainable Development Safeguards Through interviews with local environmental representatives and compliance with environmental commitments, the audit team verified the information and verified that there were no inconsistencies.
+The team checked points in relevant locations, verified land cover, and assessed project stratification (See Section 4.4 and Annex 5). - Ownership and rights over carbon: The audit team evaluates the legal documentation that support the rights over carbon, and the tenure land /8/. - Methodology used and deviations: Through the assessment of the GHG data, the audit team confirmed that not are deviations of the methodology. - Assessment of uncertainty and conservative approach: The audit team evaluated the procedure to applicability of MRV tool and the applicable methodology (See Section 6.2.4). - Permanence and Risk Management: The audit team confirmed that the Project Holder identified the potential risk, and the adequate mitigation measures, through the methodology risks knowledge (See Section 6.2.5 of this report).
+Likewise, verified that mechanism for managing of the risk leakage /1;9;10/. - Carbon calculations: GHG mitigation goals, results of the monitoring period /5/. - Monitoring plan for quantification and monitoring of GHG emissions removal: Includes the assessment of monitoring procedures, monitoring team, and equipment, through the replication of procedures and use of equipment during on-site visit (See Section 4 and Annex 5). - Internal quality control: The audit team corroborates the controls established to detect and correct any errors or omissions in monitoring parameters.
+This process is confirmed by recalculating and verifying equations in the calculation file, evaluating the quality and safety of information, and assessing procedures during the on-site visit.

-Avoid double counting of emissions reductions/removals: The audit team reviews other programs and standards, to avoid double counting, likewise the OEC verified the served tool.
+- Stakeholder's consultation: Through the interviews with the stakeholders.
+The audit team made interviews with local government, local environmental entity, workers, and developer project (See section 4.3 of this report). - Compliance with national legislation: Through the review of the legal framework applicable, and interviews with the local entities. - Sustainable Development Goals: The assessment was made according to the implementation activities of the monitoring plan. - Sustainable Development Safeguards Through interviews with local environmental representatives and compliance with environmental commitments, the audit team verified the information and verified that there were no inconsistencies. - Avoid double counting of emissions reductions/removals: The audit team reviews other programs and standards, to avoid double counting, likewise the OEC verified the served tool.